jacobkap/ucrbook/docs/15_nibrs_victim.md

 }

-\caption{The numbers of murders when considering only the first offense or all offenses, 1991-2022.}(\#fig:nibrsFirstVsAllOffensesMurders)
+\caption{The numbers of murder victims when considering only the first offense or all offenses, 1991-2022.}(\#fig:nibrsFirstVsAllOffensesMurders)
 \end{figure}

 \begin{figure}